Exchange Data Between External Calling Code and Generated Code

 When you generate nonreentrant code, by default, the entry-point functions exchange data between the generated code and your code through global variables.
 You can generate variable definitions for your code to use or you can share and reuse existing variables that your code already defines.
 See Data Exchange for Nonreentrant Generated Code.

 Alternatively, you can configure the entry-point functions to exchange system inputs and outputs (root-level Inport and Outport blocks) through arguments instead of global variables.
 Apply function prototype control to the model, which requires Embedded Coder®.
-For more information about function prototype control, see Configure C Code Generation for Model Entry-Point Functions (Embedded Coder).
+For more information about function prototype control, see Configure Generated C Function Interface for Model Entry-Point Functions (Embedded Coder).